MenvielleValen/loly-framework/packages/loly-core/README.md

 ---

-## Routing
+## Core Concepts

-### File-Based Routes
+### File-Based Routing

-Routes are automatically created based on your file structure:
+Routes are automatically created from your file structure:

 | File Path | Route |
 |-----------|-------|